Main menu

 Obituaries

-Leighton Jared Shifflett, 24 of Graham, passed away Wednesday, Jan.
-18, 2017 in Young County.
-Funeral services will be held Sunday, Jan.
-22, at 2 p.m. at Faith Center.
+Sophia Jean Mathis passed away Jan.
+23, 2017, at her home near Graham.
+A graveside service will be held at noon Friday, Jan.27, at the Newcastle Cemetery.

-Velma Jo Gowens, 88, passed away Friday, Jan.
-20, 2017 in Graham.
-Funeral services will be held Monday, Jan.
-23, at 11 a.m. in Salem Crestview United Methodist Church.
+Jerry Ann Mitchell Noah, 81, of Graham, passed away Sunday, Jan.
+22, 2017 in Graham.
+Funeral services will be held Wednesday, Jan.
+25, at 10 a.m. in Eastside Church of Christ.

 Social Stream